yodakohl/techtree/README.md

 ### Data persistence

-When first launched, the server populates `tech-tree.json` with the contents of `tech-data.js`.
-Subsequent changes to the tech tree are saved back into `tech-tree.json`.
-Removing this file will reset the data to the initial values.
+When first launched, the server populates the `data/` directory with the contents of `tech-data.js`.
+Subsequent changes to the tech tree are saved back into these era-specific JSON files (as well as `tech-tree.json` for compatibility).
+Removing the `data/` directory will reset the data to the initial values.

 ## Development